-Making a Protected Disclosure -Whistleblowing
+Making a Protected Disclosure - Whistleblowing

-Our Organisation is determined to ensure that employees are knowledgeable of their rights and responsibilities in relation to disclosures.
+Our Organisation is determined to ensure that employees, contractors, agency staff, trainees, temporary employees, volunteers, board members, job applicants, shareholders and former employees are knowledgeable of their rights and responsibilities in relation to disclosures.

-In line with legislation, all employees who make a protected disclosure of relevant information will have legal protection from being penalised as a result of making that disclosure.
-In order to benefit from this legal protection the employee must show that they had a reasonable belief that a relevant wrongdoing had occurred, or was likely to occur, and that this relevant wrongdoing came to their attention during the course of their employment.
+In line with legislation, all employees, contractors, agency staff, trainees, temporary employees, volunteers, board members, job applicants, shareholders and former employees who make a protected disclosure of relevant information will have legal protection from being penalised as a result of making that disclosure.
+In order to benefit from this legal protection, the employee must show that they had a reasonable belief that a relevant wrongdoing had occurred, or was likely to occur, and that this relevant wrongdoing came to their attention during the course of their employment.